Sven Wombwell

 So, Can Testosterone Cause Blood Clots?

-Many studies (1) dispel the myths about testosterone causing blood clots.
-One study that pretty much puts the nail in the coffin of the 'blood clot myth' is the following.
-This Study of 71,407 men on TRT discovered no increase in the likelihood of blood clots.
+Many studies dispel the myths about exogenous testosterone increasing the risk of blood clots.
+One comprehensive study examined 71,407 men on testosterone therapy and found no increase in the likelihood of blood clots.
 They state:

-"This study did not detect a significant association between testosterone replacement therapy and risk of DVT/PE in adult men with low sTT (serum total testosterone levels) who were at low to moderate baseline risk of DVT/PE."
+"This study did not detect a significant association between testosterone replacement therapy and risk of DVT/PE in adult men with low sTT (serum total testosterone levels) who were at low to moderate baseline risk of DVT/PE" (Baillargeon et al., 2015).

 Heart hands